-You may be ready to serve your country, but if your finances aren't in good shape, your country may not allow you to serve.
+You may be ready to serve your country, but if your finances aren’t in good shape, you might get flunked out.

-Like a lot of civilian employers, some branches of the military in the United States now run a credit check on anyone who wants to enlist -- and a credit history full of late payments, bankruptcies, accounts in collection, foreclosures or sky-high debt can keep you from joining up.
+Like a lot of civilian employers, some branches of the military in the United States now run a credit check on anyone who wants to enlist — and a credit history full of late payments, bankruptcies, accounts in collection, foreclosures or substantial debt can keep you from joining up.

 Each branch of the military sets its own policies about whether to check out the credit history of potential recruits, so not everyone puts a long-overdue gym payment on par with the inability to pass a physical.
 However, when you’re signing up with the Air Force or the Coast Guard, a credit check is a standard part of your background check.